-Oats idli recipe – Learn to make instant oats idli at home with step by step pictures.
+Oats idli recipe made with oats, tempering spices, herbs and veggies.
+Make these quick, healthy, fluffy and delicious instant oatmeal idlis in a flash.
+Serve them for a breakfast, snack or a meal with a good chutney, tiffin sambar or sagu.
 We do love our fluffy and soft idli and is a staple breakfast on most weekdays.
 Rava Idli and this oats idli are a stand by when I do not have stock of idli dosa batter but prefer to eat idli.

-These oats idli are good if paired with a real good chutney or a tiffin sambar.
 I have been making oats idli for few years now and have experimented a lot.
-The recipe shared here is what i have sticked onto.
+The recipe shared here has been giving me good results consistently.

 You can find a picture of oats idli made with whole wheat rava at the end of this post.

 1. Add 1 cup oats to a blender.